Skip to content

 Can I use solfeggio frequencies for sleep?

 Yes.
-174 Hz and 396 Hz are traditionally associated with grounding and releasing fear, which many users find calming at bedtime.
+174 Hz and 396 Hz are traditionally associated with grounding and releasing fear, and they are low, warm tones that tend to sit well at bedtime.
 Arkhitec lets you layer any solfeggio frequency beneath a sleep soundscape with a smart fade-out timer.
 Try 174 Hz with rain; try 396 Hz with ocean.
 Use what feels right.